DIY Vintage Clown Pumpkins – Decorating with Paper and Paint!

 For the hats I cut a half circle and used it to form a cone, using tape to secure it.
 I added a yarn pom-pom to the top and buttons down the front.
 Pleating a thin strip of paper worked well to add to the bottom of the hat using hot glue.
 Use black buttons and paper to decorate the hats and add pattern and color.

-You can check out my paper hat tutorial for more details on creating a cone-style hat from paper plus a guide for making a pom pom by hand!
+You can check out my paper hat tutorial for more details on creating a cone-style hat from paper plus grab a free template.
+Below is a helpful guide on how to create a pom pom for the top of the hat!

 Clown Pumpkin Paper Ruffs

 Two of my clowns have paper ruffs created two different ways.
-The first with accordion folded paper.
-I cut strips of black and orange polka-dot paper, then accordion folded them to create a large circle ruff the pumpkin could sit inside of.
+The first was made with accordion-folded paper.
+I cut strips of black and orange polka-dot paper, then accordion folded them.
+I layered them together to create a large circle ruff the pumpkin could sit inside of.

 Painting the Clown Faces

 Once I had the paper accessories created, I painted clown faces on the front of the pumpkins using orange and black acrylic paint.
-Search online for old pictures of vintage clowns for ideas on how they did their face paint and makeup.
+I searched online for old pictures of vintage clowns for ideas on how they did their face paint and makeup.

 Assembling the Clown Pumpkins

-After the faces are painted, add the paper accessories you created.
+After the faces are painted, it’s time to add the paper accessories you created earlier.
 I chose not to glue my paper accessories onto the white pumpkins so I could reuse the pumpkins at Thanksgiving.
 Since the clown faces are only painted on one side of the pumpkin they can easily be hidden if the pumpkins are placed against a wall.
 If you plan to keep these pumpkins just for Halloween, use hot glue to adhere the paper accessories to each pumpkin.

 To vary the height of the pumpkins and create a Halloween display, turn a planter over and set one of the clown pumpkins on top.
 I did this with one of my pumpkins and added a large exaggerated collar and tie made from paper.